 - Visit the regions where you would like to apply for a job and don’t hesitate to talk to local farmers and recruiters.

 - Be prepared.
 Thousands of young foreigners apply for an Australian working holiday visa, and many of them decide to stay on a second year.
 You’ll have lots of competition, so try to stay in the closest town or city in advance to be first in line when these farms or companies begin hiring people.

 - Once you get a regional farm or fruit picking job, bring insect repellent, sunscreen and anything else you need with you.
 The nearest town could be miles away, so you might not be able to go shopping for a while!

 - While you’re working, collect bank statements, employer references or pay slips to prove you’ve completed the requirement.
 Then, once you have worked three months, you can begin the process of extending your visa to stay in Australia for another year.
 Great news!

 2nd year visa jobs: how to work in a farm

 You don’t need to tell farmers and agricultural labour recruiters that you only want to do the farm work to get a second year visa.
 If you do, they might think you’re not really motivated by the job and might put your resume at the bottom of the pile.
-When trying to find a job in Australia, you should always look like you’re very interested in the position you’re applying for.
+When trying to find farming jobs in Australia, you should always look very interested in the position you’re applying for.
 It shouldn’t sound like you’re just doing it for practical reasons.